wp-plugins/medical-marijuana-radio-by-time4hemp/readme.txt

 == Description ==

 The Medical Marijuana Radio by Time4Hemp plugin is an easy way to embed a Spreaker audio player that plays medical marijuana and hemp-related programming from the [Time4Hemp Global Broadcasting Network](https://time4hemp.com) in your Wordress sidebar.
-This plugin is a modified version of the <a href-"https://wordpress.org/plugins/spreaker-shortcode/">Spreaker Shortcode plugin</a>, and modifies the original plugin to add styling and station settings specific to this station.
+This plugin is a modified version of the [Spreaker Shortcode plugin](https://wordpress.org/plugins/spreaker-shortcode/), and modifies the original plugin to add styling and station settings specific to this station.

 Example Usage: